MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/register-application-for-organizational-accounts.md

 2. Select Save to save your changes.

-For an administrator to enable their organization's users to use the application, the administrator will need to sign up for the application using a special URL to your [!INCLUDE[prodshort](../includes/prodshort.md)] web client deployment.
+For an administrator to enable their organization's users to use the application, the administrator will need to sign up for the application using a special URL to your Dynamics GP web client deployment.
 A typical sign up URL looks similar to the following:

 https://gpuaweb.contoso.com/GP/tenant